Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/1-call-graph/README.md

 ### Handling claims challenge

 Once the client app receives the claims challenge, it needs to present the user with a prompt for satisfying the challenge via Azure AD authorization endpoint.
 To do so, we use MSAL's `acquireTokenPopup()` API and provide the claims challenge as a parameter in the token request.
-This is shown in [fetch.js](./SPA/src/fetch.js), where we handle the response from a HTTP DELETE request the to web API with the `handleClaimsChallenge` method:
+This is shown in [fetch.js](./SPA/src/fetch.js), where we handle the response from the Microsoft Graph API with the `handleClaimsChallenge` method:

 ```javascript
 const handleClaimsChallenge = async (response, scopes, isImage) => {